HyagoOliveira/AnimatorStates/README.md

 ## Summary

 Unity has a **StateMachineBehaviour** class designed to be attached to a State or Sub-State Machine inside an Animator Controller.
-Using them, you can you can implement behaviors whenever you enter, update or exit a State.
+Using them, you can implement behaviors whenever you enter, update or exit a State.
 They are perfect to make logic state machines which are independent from animations.

 However, the limitation of **StateMachineBehaviours** is they cannot reference instantiated scene components because they are not **MonoBehaviours**.
 They are **ScriptableObjects** and, as such, they are assets, not scene objects.
 This means that in order to exist within a scene, instances of **StateMachineBehaviours** are automatically created at runtime during the Animator's internal Awake call.